-When you need toilets for an outdoor event, what do you need to know ahead of time?
-Today we’re answering one of your most common questions: “What do I need when renting a porta potty?”
-Find out what you’ll need to consider in the way of permits, space requirements, and access needs.
+One of the most common questions we hear is: “What do I need when renting a porta-potty?”
+Find out what you’ll need to consider in terms of permits, space requirements, and access needs below!

 Do I Need a Permit?

 Not typically but there are exceptions!
 Many places do not require a permit or a license to place portable toilets, but it is always good practice to check local zoning ordinances first.
 Some local areas or homeowner’s associations will have their own rules and bylaws regulating whether or not you can have a portable toilet on the premises, where it can be placed, and how long it can remain there.
 For example, Ohio has an ordinance that prevents homeowners from having a portable toilet permanently stationed in their yard.
 Another regulation example would be keeping units placed a certain distance away from easements.
 In places where you do need a permit, it’s typically inexpensive, and just requires some planning to get it before your event.

 How Much Space Do I Need?